-Nontsikelo took on the name Albertina while in missionary school, and won a scholarship to Mariazell College in Matatiele, Eastern Cape province in 1936, where she also converted to Catholicism and considered becoming a nun.
-Father Bernard Huss at Mariazell advised her that she would not be able to support her family back in Xolobe if she was a nun, and instead encouraged her to pursue a career in nursing.
+Thethiwe took on the name Albertina while attending a Presbyterian mission school.
+In 1936, she won a scholarship to attend high school at Mariazell College in Matatiele, Eastern Cape Province.
+While there she converted to Catholicism and considered becoming a nun.
+However, Father Bernard Huss at Mariazell advised her that she would not be able to support her family in Xolobe because nuns earned no salary.
+Instead, he encouraged her to pursue a career in nursing.
 She left to train as a nurse at Johannesburg’s Non-European Hospital in 1940 and took up a job as a midwife in 1946.

 In 1948, Sisulu joined the ANC Women’s League and participated in introducing the Freedom Charter, a statement of core principles of the anti-apartheid movement.
-In 1956, Sisulu was arrested and detained for three weeks for her participation in a march of 20,000 women to the Union Buildings of Pretoria in protest the apartheid government’s pass laws.
-She was again arrested and jailed for three months in 1963, spending over half of her time in solitary confinement before being released in August.
-In June 1964, her husband was jailed alongside Mandela and served on Robben Island until October 1989.
+In 1956, Sisulu was arrested and detained for three weeks for participating in a march of 20,000 women to the Union Buildings of Pretoria to protest the government’s pass laws.
+She was again arrested and jailed for three months in 1963 and spent over half of her time in solitary confinement before being released.
+In June 1964, her husband was found guilty of treason and sabotage.
+He was imprisoned alongside Mandela on Robben Island until October 1989.